Visiting Libya – One Of The Least Visited Countries

 Visiting Libya - Libyan Flag

-Our trip to Libya was fantastic, however, this isn’t an easy country for tourists to visit.
+Our trip to Libya was fantastic; however, this country isn’t easy for tourists to visit.

 If you are planning on visiting Libya, you need to research your options.
 We can recommend the company we travelled to in Libya with here, in our post about how to visit Libya.
-You can find more useful information in the post too.
+You can find more helpful information in the post, too.

-We really enjoyed Libya cuisine, and these 10 most popular foods in Libya were fantastic!
+We enjoyed Libya cuisine; these 10 most popular foods in Libya are fantastic!

 I hope you enjoyed this blog post and our personal experience in Libya.
 If you have any other questions, let us know in the comments.